hannibal002/SkyHanni/CONTRIBUTING.md

 Note also that the only targets we consider are 1.8.9 and 1.21 (or whatever the latest version we may target).
 The other versions are only there to make mappings translate more easily (more on that later).

+## Discord Bot

+While not directly part of the Minecraft mod, it is useful to know that we have a [Discord Bot](https://github.com/SkyHanniStudios/DiscordBot) that helps with small tasks related to PRs.

 ### Goals